PM696/SpringboardBootCamp_DataScience/README.md

   ![Models' performances](Model-Performances.JPG)

-  The best performing model was CatBoostClassifier, with the following results after hyperparameter tuning:
+  - The best performing model was CatBoostClassifier, with the following results after hyperparameter tuning:

   ![Best score](Best-Model-cb.JPG)

-> ![NOTE]
-CatBoostClassifier is very expensive compared to the other models.
+ - CatBoostClassifier is very expensive compared to the other models.

 > ***5.2.
 ROC Curve of the CatBoostClassifier:***